RiscadoA/p2p-graph-simulator/README.md

 # P2P Graph Simulator

-P2P graph simulator that runs on the browser, written in JavaScript.
+P2P graph simulator that runs on the browser, written in JavaScript, using [PixiJS](https://www.pixijs.com/).

 ## Authors